Kalabhavan Mani: Death

 Kalabhavan Mani died at 7:15 pm on 6 March 2016, aged 45.
 The day before, he was admitted to Amrita Hospital, Kochi, with haematemesis (vomiting of blood) and was in the ICU.
-The police registered a case as unnatural death due to the presence of excessive methyl alcohol (a toxic chemical found in illicitly distilled liquor, Arrack) with acetaminophen in Kalabhavan Mani's body.
+The police registered a case as Manner of death due to the presence of excessive Methanol (a toxic chemical found in illicit liquor, Arrack) with Paracetamol in Kalabhavan Mani's body.

 On 8 March 2016, based on the initial autopsy report and statements of witnesses, the police said that serious alcoholic fatty liver illness along with alcohol consumption may have caused his death and it might have been a suicide attempt.
 Four months prior to his death, doctors had categorically warned him against drinking alcohol and he was counselled for severe depression.
 However, Mani in his phase of depression and informed of severe liver damage conditions, ignored the doctors' warnings and continued with alcoholism.
 Even on the day before he died, he was allegedly reported consuming alcohol (beer) with friends in the outhouse of his house.

 His unexpected death led to a case by his friends and family which has been filed for investigation through Kochi City Police.
 On 18 March 2016, based on the forensic test from the Regional Chemical Examiner's Laboratory, death cause was identified with high probability a highly poisonous chemical, Chlorpyrifos—usually used in insecticides, which is banned in many countries for residential use, it is considered a hazardous substance for general ecology.
 Presence of chlorpyrifos along with methyl and ethyl alcohol contents were found excessively in the test samples.
 The report suggests that Mani might have consumed the poison knowingly or unknowingly over the days before his death.
 Therefore, the Government of Kerala has ordered a comprehensive probe in the death of Mani.
 The police is rounding the case through whom Mani could have accessed this poisonous concoction for substance abuse.
 Under RLV Ramakrishnan's suspicion Mani's three close friends have been taken into custody for questioning to rule out activities of vested interest.
 On 11 June 2016, based on the recommendation of the state DGP, the Government of Kerala has decided the case to be investigated by CBI.
 In May 2017 CBI took over the case and submitted FIR in which it was stated that the death of Kalabhavan Mani was due to unusual reasons.

 His sudden demise led to emotional reactions from his fans and many of his co-stars in the Malayalam Film Industry along with the rest of the South Indian Film Industry.
-The Mollywood film fraternity and thousands of fans of late actor Kalabhavan Mani paid homage to the versatile artiste during a memorial service on 13 March 2016, at Carmel Higher Secondary School in Chalakudy organised by well-wishers.
+The Malayalam film fraternity and thousands of fans of late actor Kalabhavan Mani paid homage to the versatile artiste during a memorial service on 13 March 2016, at Carmel Higher Secondary School in Chalakudy organised by well-wishers.
 Tributes were celebrated through the media with 2–3 hours programme special.
 Mani was cremated with full state honours at his home premises on 7 March.
 The shopkeepers of Chalakudy paid homage to Mani by closing their shops on the same day.